ravewebdev/resource-tracker/README.md

 # Resource Tracker #

 ## Description ##
-This plugin provides the Resource Tracker block, which can be used to track usage of resources (e.g., abilities, spells) in Table-Top Role-Playing Games.
+This plugin provides the Resource Tracker block, which can be used to track usage of limited resources (e.g., abilities, spells) in Table-Top Role-Playing Games.

 Built with [WDS Block Starter](https://github.com/WebDevStudios/wds-block-starter).